Monday, August 22, 2005

 There are some maintainance tasks, though, that I should have done a long time ago, but never got around to.

 The first: Reorganizing the disks.
 Here's why.
-From mount:
+From

-/dev/hda2 on / type ext3 (rw,errors=remount-ro)
+:/dev/hda2 on / type ext3 (rw,errors=remount-ro)

 /dev/hda1 on /winxp type ntfs (ro,umask=0)